 How To Learn Spanish In Spain

-If you want to practice your new Spanish with the locals, bear in mind that not all cities in Spain speak the same Spanish that you will be learning in class!
+If you want to practice your new Spanish with the locals, bear in mind that not all cities in Spain speak the same Spanish that you will be learning in class.
 Spain is divided into autonomous regions, and although everyone speaks Spanish as we know it (Castilian Spanish), each region has its own language as well.

-However, if you start to speak to someone in Castilian, they will reply in Castilian, so it's not really a problem.
+However, if you start to speak to someone in Castilian, they will reply in Castilian, so it's not a problem.
 But look out for signs and menus that may be written in an unfamiliar Spanish.

 Learn Spanish In Spain - Quick Guide To Regional Languages Other Than Castilian